Shop Pre On Amazon Fresh

-by Pre Brands May 12, 2022
+Pre Brands

-A beautiful cut of premium Pre grass-fed beef certainly can be delicious with a simple seasoning of salt and pepper, but if you want to step it up a notch, marinating is the obvious choice.
+A beautiful cut of premium Pre grass-fed beef certainly can be delicious with a simple seasoning of salt and pepper, but if you want to step it up a notch, marinating your beef is the obvious choice.
 A perfectly selected marinade can pack your meat with a powerful punch of flavor.
 In addition to adding flavor, marinades can also help tenderize your beef, helping you reach that melt-in-mouth texture we all know and love.

 First things first.
 You’ve got to pair your marinade to your meat.
 Just like with wine, certain cuts of meat should be paired with certain spices and acids to bring out the best notes of flavor.
 For example, if you’re grilling up a ribeye or New York strip steak or other fatty cuts, you should opt for a simple marinade like a honey sriracha or a ginger marinade.